 How to write academic text - avoid cheating and plagiarism.

-Examples of cheating and plagiarism (also known as academic misconduct):
+More examples of cheating and plagiarism

 - Use of mobile phones or other electronic devices during your exam